garutilorenzo/docker-swarm-ingress/README.md

 updates the nginx configuration.
 The service communicates with the docker daemon to retrieve the latest service configuration.

+A detailed guide with some examples is available [here](https://garutilorenzo.github.io/nginx-ingress-controller/)

 ### Run the Service

 The Ingress service acts as a reverse proxy in your cluster.
 It exposes port 80